SFe-Team-was-taken/SFe/format-specification/section10.md

 ## 10.1 Structural errors

-The error correction process for structural errors in SFe32 is largely similar to the process in older versions of the format.
+The error correction process for structural errors in SFe64 is slightly different from that in SFe32 or SF2.04:

-However, there are a few differences in structural error handling in SFe64:

 - If a ds64 chunk, "BW64" or "RF64" header is found in a file, SFe32 players that do not support SFe64 should output a specific error, as mentioned in the SFe program specification.
 - If the ds64 chunk is missing, it is an SFe32 file.
 Make sure that ckSize is accurate, using the same techniques as for SF 2.04.